Now strip back about 1/4" +/- of wire being very careful not to damage any strands.

 Now you're ready to place the terminal into the crimp tool dies.
 The open end of the terminal faces up towards the "butt cheeks" so it can be rolled over and formed to execute the crimp.

 It helps to compress the crimp frame a couple of clicks.
 This will hold the terminal as shown and you can then insert the wire and finally squeeze the handle to complete the crimp.

-For an inexpensive MC-4 crimp tool it really makes a nice strong crimp.
+Even non pro-level MC4 crimp tools can make a nice strong crimp.
 This picture illustrates why I like to see the stripped wire extend into the barrel slightly.
 If it does not extended into the barrel of the terminal it can "fan out" and make inserting it into the plug difficult.